itom-project/plugins/SerialIO/docs/serialIO.rst

 Parameters
 ==========

-These paramaters are available and can be used to configure the **serialIO** instance.
+These parameters are available and can be used to configure the **serialIO** instance.
 Many of them are directly initialized by the parameters of the constructor.
 During the runtime of an instance, the value of these parameters is obtained by the method *getParam*, writeable parameters can be changed using *setParam*.